emiliazm/emiliazm-github.io/README.md

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!.

+Feel free to check the [issues page](../../issues/)

 ## Show your support
+Give a ⭐️ if you like this project!.
 Give a ⭐️ if you like this project!.

 ## Acknowledgments